Kori166/IoD_Dashboard/README.md

 vitest.config.ts
 ```

-They serve different purposes and should remain separate unless the test setup is deliberately redesigned.
+They do different jobs and should stay separate unless the test setup is deliberately changed.

 ## Testing and quality

 The repository includes:

 - **ESLint** for linting
-- **Vitest** for unit/integration tests
+- **Vitest** for unit and integration tests
-- **Playwright** configuration for end-to-end testing support
+- **Playwright** support for end-to-end tests

-Generated test output such as `test-results/.last-run.json` and `playwright-report/` should not be committed unless there is a specific reason.
+Generated test output, such as `test-results/.last-run.json` and `playwright-report/`, should not be committed unless there is a clear reason.

 ## Current status

-The dashboard is actively evolving from a styled prototype into a data-connected analytical app.
+The dashboard is moving from a styled prototype into a data-connected analytical app.

 Current known state:

-- Overview, Map Explorer, and Time Series are now connected to consolidated Bristol JSON files.
+- Overview, Map Explorer, and Time Series are connected to consolidated Bristol JSON files.
-- Map Explorer no longer exposes Score mode.
+- Map Explorer no longer includes Score mode.
 - Time Series still supports both Rank and Score views.
-- Some copy, explanatory text, and lower-priority pages may still need final review.
+- Some copy, explanatory text, and lower-priority pages may still need review.
-- Some older data files may remain in `public/data/` until the data contract is fully stabilised.
+- Some older data files may remain in `public/data/` until the data contract is fully stable.

 ## Next priorities

 Suggested next development steps:

-- complete responsive layout polish across Overview and Map Explorer
+- improve responsive layout across Overview and Map Explorer
-- remove stale synthetic data files once replacements are verified
+- remove old synthetic data files once replacements are checked
 - standardise all page fetch paths against the consolidated data contract
 - add schema validation for dashboard-ready JSON files
 - document the pipeline export process in the pipeline repository
 - add screenshots to this README
-- add a short public interpretation note explaining model limitations
+- add a short public note explaining model limitations

 ## Contributing